disler/indydevtools/README.md

 # IndyDevTools
-> An Agentic Engineering toolbox for independent developers that are transforming into Agentic Engineers.
+> An Agentic Engineering toolbox for developers powered by LLM Agents to solve problems autonomously.
+>
+> Applications: Youtube Metadata Generation

+## Principles
+1. > USE THE RIGHT TOOL (AGENT) FOR THE JOB
+2. > EVERYTHING IS A FUNCTION
+3. > GREAT QUESTIONS YIELD GREAT ANSWERS
+4. > !!!

 ## Capabilities
 - Generate Metadata